-The Top 3 Best Life Insurance Companies in California- my top 3 picks for 2018
+The Top 3 Best Life Insurance Companies In California- 2018

 Out of the 1800+ life insurance companies that sell term life insurance term life insurance in California, some standout more than others.
 We've picked our three best carriers based on our outcomes experience in 2017 in helping our California life insurance applicants get the best term insurance rates for their particular needs.
 SO...